Auto1111SDK/Auto1111SDK/README.md

 We have more detailed examples/documentation of how you can use Auto 1111 SDK [here](https://flush-ai.gitbook.io/automatic-1111-sdk/).
 For a detailed comparison between us and Huggingface diffusers, you can read [this](https://flush-ai.gitbook.io/automatic-1111-sdk/auto-1111-sdk-vs-huggingface-diffusers).

+For a detailed guide on how to use SDXL, we recommend reading [this](https://flush-ai.gitbook.io/automatic-1111-sdk/pipelines/stable-diffusion-xl)

 ## Features
 - Original txt2img and img2img modes